-Screening and Testing to Detect Colon and Rectal Cancer
+Screening and Testing to Detect Cancer: Colon and Rectal Cancer

 Screening methods to find colon or rectal changes that may lead to cancer include laboratory tests such as fecal occult blood tests (FOBT) and imaging tests such as sigmoidoscopy and colonoscopy.
 Screening by the latter two tests can find precancerous polyps which can be removed during the test and may find cancer early when it is most treatable.